netzeroo/blocklist.zip/README.md

 # Blocklist.zip

 Blocklist.zip is a project that provides a collection of blocklists for various purposes.
 We are currently providing .zip targets that are updated regularly for your own inclusion but will try to have more proactive or useful lists.
+We have included .mov as well for now.

 If you find this useful or find it funny that Google likes to make our lives harder donate to 0x9f660b31716abe169ff181d6d9ca723882746e37 or passkeys.wallet.